About

 • No hospital: How ironic it sounds that a society named “Gulshan-e-Sehat” does NOT have a single hospital or medical dispensary.

 • Society office: The society office is located in Blue area, almost 30 kms away from society.
-How can someone manage society from that far off.

 • No banks or ATMs: The society does not have any bank or ATMs.